 1990-1999 Basketball Cards

-In 1997, Skybox Autographics brought in-pack autographed cards to collectors for the first time and the industry would soon make that a common theme in future card products.
-Late 1990s cards saw decent interest initially, but it was not until years later that collectors realized just how rare and valuable these cards coud become.
+In 1997, Skybox Autographics brought in-pack autographed cards to NBA collectors for the first time and the industry would soon make that a common theme in future card products.
+Late-1990s cards saw decent interest initially, but it was not until years later that collectors realized just how valuable these rare cards could become.

-- The Top 1990s Basketball Insert Sets
+- Top 1990s Basketball Insert Sets

-Browse 1990s Basketball Card Set Information and Checklists.
-Also Shop for 1990s Basketball Cards Using Our Price Comparison Features and Hot Auction Tracker.
-Featuring basketball cards from 1990-91, 1991-92, 1992-93, 1993-94, 1994-95, 1995-96, 1996-97, 1997-98, 1998-99, and 1999-00.
+Explore our database of 1990s Basketball Card Set Information.
+Each product profile features set checklists, product info, expert analysis, and deals on singles and boxes.
+Browse basketball cards from 1990-91, 1991-92, 1992-93, 1993-94, 1994-95, 1995-96, 1996-97, 1997-98, 1998-99, and 1999-00.

 By today’s standards, 1995-96 Topps Finest Basketball is a very simple set.
 Rookie cards are led by Kevin Garnett, however a solid second tier includes Jerry Stackhouse, Michael Finley and Rasheed Wallace.